 4 Examples of interference received by EESS (passive) sensors in 18.6-18.8 GHz

-Interference affecting spaceborne microwave radiometers such as WindSat, AMSR2 and GPM-GMI has been observed for several years, and operators have observed a trend of increasing interference in the 18.6-18.8 GHz band.
-Interference has increased over time and signals reflected from Earth’s surface could be contributing to the interference detected in the EESS passive sensors in this frequency band.
+Interference affecting spaceborne microwave radiometers such as WindSat, AMSR2 and GPM-GMI has been observed for several years, [and operators have observed a trend of increasing interference in the 18.6-18.8 GHz band.
+Interference has increased over time] and signals reflected from Earth’s surface could be contributing to the interference detected in the EESS passive sensors in this frequency band. {US Reason: this text is suggesting interference has increased in recent years due to signal being reflected from the earth surface.
+An explicit justification for demonstrating increased interference in the 18.6-18.8 GHz band as well as the current interference environment should be provided.
+In absence of such demonstration, it is proposed the text withing brackets to be deleted.}

 [Editor’s note: The highlighted text above suggests that other contributing sources of interference exist.
 More details on what these sources could be / should be added.]